beamartin27/tinylink/docs/O&M.md

 ### 3.3 Schema change policy

 - Keep **idempotent** `CREATE TABLE IF NOT EXISTS` in `init_db`.
-- For real migrations later: adopt Alembic (when moving to Postgres in Assignment 2).
+- For real migrations later: adopt Alembic (if more capacity needed, moving to Postgres).

 ---